Academic Calendar

 SOCI 395

 Using sociological theories, concepts and research methods, students study a social issue of global relevance in a country other than Canada.
-Over the course of the field school, students meet and collaborate with Canadian agencies and institutions as well as agencies, institutions, faculty and students in another country.
-The course provides students with the opportunity to travel to another country and compare its laws, policies, culture and social practices with Canada.
+The course provides students with the opportunity to travel to another country and compare its laws, policies, culture and social practices with those of Canada.
 Note: This course combines lectures with experiential learning opportunities in an international setting.
 Students are expected to attend and participate in pre-departure lectures at MacEwan University as well as travel to and attend lectures delivered in another country.
 Acceptance into the field school is competitive and subject to an application process.

-Prerequisites: Third year or more standing and consent of the Department; Students with a minimum grade of C- in at least one 300 level Sociology course will be given preference.
+Prerequisites: A minimum of third-year standing and consent of the Department; students with a minimum grade of C- in at least one 300 level Sociology course will be given preference; individual instructors may require specific prerequisite.

 SOCI 398